tomtom-international/tomtom-navigation-ios-examples/TomTomSDKExamples/Examples/UseCase/README.md

 ![](../../../.github/offline-map-files.gif)

-*Note: This example uses an online route planner.*
+*Note: "Offline Map Example" uses offline maps but uses an online route planner and navigation.
+Offline route planners and navigation will be provided soon.*